BIOSCI100 - General Biology - Carri Biggle

 What to Expect in this Course

 Expect to put the same amount of time and effort into this course as you would put into succeeding in a traditional face-to-face class.
-There is often a misconception that online courses are easier than traditional courses but that is not the case.
+There is often a misconception that online/hybrid courses are easier than traditional courses but that is not the case.
 In fact, in some cases online courses can be even more challenging because you must take additional responsibility for your time management.
-While online classes do afford you additional flexibility with your schedule, they also require you to be more self-directed and independent.
-If you have questions at any time please do not hesitate to email me directly or attend weekly office hours on zoom.
+While online/hybrid classes do afford you additional flexibility with your schedule, they also require you to be more self-directed and independent.
+If you have questions at any time please do not hesitate to email me directly or attend weekly office hours.

 The lecture & lab components of this course will be hybrid.
-I highly recommend that you not miss any of the live Zoom meetings during the semester because they will allow you to experience a live lecture and lab of the main topics and an overview of the assignments that will be due each week.
+I highly recommend that you not miss any of the lab meetings during the semester because they will allow you to experience main topics and an overview of the assignments that will be due each week.
 It will also give you a chance to ask me any questions you have and interact with your classmates as well.

 The main method I will use to communicate with students is through COC email and Canvas notifications and announcements.
 You must check notifications regularly and set up alerts on your phone for these messages so that you receive communications from me in a timely manner.